Leucospermum arenarium: Description

 The bract that subtends each flower individually is inverted lance-shaped with a suddenly pointed tip (acuminate), about 12 mm (0.48 in) long and 4 mm (0.16 in) wide, cartilaginous in consistency, with a very densely woolly base and a silky-hairy tip.
 The 4-merous perianth is mostly pale cream-coloured, rarely golden yellow, 2–2½ cm (0.8–1.0 in) long, very strongly curved towards the center of the head while in the bud.
 The lowest, fully merged, part of the perianth, called tube is about 7 mm (0.28 in) long, cylinder-shaped, hairless at the base, but with soft, long hairs higher up.
 The middle part (or claws), where the perianth is split lengthwise and sigmoidally coils tightly when the flower opens, is thinly covered in powdery to felty hairs, except for the hairless lobe facing the center of the head.
 The upper part (or limbs), which enclosed the pollen presenter in the bud consists of four line- to narrowly lance-shaped lobes with a pointy tip of about 4 mm long, which are covered in silky hairs.
 The yellow anthers lack a filament and are directly fused to the limbs, narrowly lance-shaped to linear, with a pointy tip and a pointed expansion at the tip.
 From the perianth emerges an initially pale ivory to greenish-yellow (eventually pinkish carmine) style of 3–3½ cm (1.2–1.4 in) long that is tapering towards the end, strongly bent to the center of the head.
 The thickened part at the tip of the style called pollen presenter is greenish near the tip, cylinder-shaped with a pointy tip and about 2½ mm (0.1 in) long, with a groove acting as the stigma across the tip.
 The ovary is subtended by four awl-shaped, opaque scales.

 The flowers are nutty to yeasty scented.

 Differences with related species

-L. arenarium can be distinguished from other species of sandveld pincushion by its long, inwardly curved, C-shaped styles of 3–3½ cm long, the mostly creamy, relatively large inflorescences of 5–7 cm across, the papery involucral bracts with pointed and hooked tips, and its lax arching and drooping habit.
+L. arenarium can be distinguished from other species of sandveld pincushion by its long, inwardly curved, C-shaped styles of long, the mostly creamy, relatively large inflorescences of across, the papery involucral bracts with pointed and hooked tips, and its lax arching and drooping habit.